Design for Emergent Futures 2019

-SPACE10 is pleased to announce that it will grant a full scholarship for the new Master’s programme in Design for Emergent Futures at the Institute for Advanced Architecture of Catalonia, in Barcelona, Spain.
+SPACE10 is pleased to announce the second edition of the Designing Emergent Futures Scholarship, which will grant one student a fully paid tuition fee for the Master in Design for Emergent Futures at the Institute for Advanced Architecture of Catalonia, in Barcelona, Spain.

 - Degree: Master in Design for Emergent Futures